What are Ticks?

 - Step 2: Eradication of Current Infestation - Remove the current ticks that have taken control of your life.

-- Step 3: Ongoing protective barrier treatment - Keep your family, pets, and home safe with peace of mind.
+- Step 3: Ongoing protective barrier treatment - Protect your family, pets, and home and enjoy peace of mind.

 Remember: We offer a warranty on all of our services.
 If the pests come back, so do we - at no charge.
 We are confident that the service we provide will keep those ticks away.
 So rest easy, we're on the job.